 A hiring professional must possess the ability to interpret data.
 When working with screening technology, the successful recruiter will be able to depict the results and determine the best fit from the leftover talent.

 Not only this, but data can help predict future trends, determine current failings and also establish new methods from the results they receive.
 For example, if the figures show high proportions of candidates dropping out before the interview stage, it’s a strong indicator that applicants are struggling.
 Is it too long?
 Is it too challenging to complete?
 A data-savvy recruiter can help detect where changes are necessary.

 3. Don’t overcomplicate things

-High volume recruitment takes skill and organisation.
-When dealing with large quantities of job applications and vacancies on a daily basis, it can naturally feel overwhelming.
+High-volume recruitment takes skill and organisation.
+When dealing with large quantities of job applications and vacancies daily, it can naturally feel overwhelming.
 A simple solution is to plan the hiring journey and a good place to start is with the job advert.

 A successful recruiter will recognise the importance of a straightforward application process.
-Some hiring teams rely on additional questions, tests and general lengthy form filling to filter out applicants.
-However, all this does is increase the risk of dropout from potentially high-quality candidates.
+Some hiring teams rely on additional questions, tests and lengthy form filling to filter out applicants.
+However, this increases the risk of dropout from potentially high-quality candidates.
 Not forgetting, the financial implications and loss of time this can cause.

 - Utilise technology, particularly screening software